makrai/notes/hu2003-multiling-multitask-benchmark.md

 ## Language characteristics

-* language families and writing scripts in Figure 3.
-For
+* language families and writing scripts in Figure 3
 * mBERT, we observe the best transfer performance on branches of the
   * family
     * Indo-European language family such as Germanic, Romance and Slavic
-    * e.g. Niger-Congo and Kra-Dai is still low.
-Looking at
+    * e.g. Niger-Congo and Kra-Dai is still low
 * scripts, we find that the
   performance on syntactic tasks differs among popular scripts such as Latin and ideogram scripts.
 For example in the
-  * NER task, mBERT performs better on data in Latin script than that in Chinese or Japanese ideograms.
-This indicates that the current models
+  * NER task, mBERT performs better on data in Latin script than that in Chinese or Japanese ideograms
     * i.e. difficulty transferring word-level syntactic information

 ## Errors across languages

-* XNLI and XQuAD where the other test sets are translations from English, we
+* XNLI and XQuAD where the other test sets are translations from English
 * whether approaches make the same type of errors in the source and target
-  * whether examples that are correctly and incorrectly predicted in English are correctly predicted in other languages.
-On the
+  * whether examples that are correctly and incorrectly predicted in English are correctly predicted in other languages
 * XNLI dev set, mBERT
-  * en correct -> correctly predicts on average 71.8% of examples that were
+  * en correct -> correctly predicts on average 71.8% of examples
-  * en misclass-> performance is about random.
-On average,
+  * en misclass-> performance is about random
   * predictions ... consistent between English and another language for 68.3%
 * XQuAD test set, mBERT
   * en correct -> correctly predicts around 60% of examples